 Education allocations are intended to broaden the impact of Blue Waters and contribute to the development of a national workforce with expertise in petascale computing.
 Up to 1 percent (or 1.8 million node-hours) per year of the system's computational capacity is available for educational projects, including courses, workshops, and institutes.
 Projects may be for at most one year, but will typically cover a one- to two-week period or a semester.
+It is recommended that allocation requests be limited to at most 25,000 node hours; extensions may be requested based on progress reports.

 Possible educational topics include: